Personal Branding: 7 steps to create yours + definition

 • Salesman / marketer.

-The benefits of a good personal branding as a freelancer
+The benefits as a freelancer

-• Get more visibility.
+• Get more public visibility.

 • Increase your perceived value.